 The CCIA is the only Solid Waste Complex in the State of New Jersey with a direct discharge permit for treated leachate.
 The treatment facility consists of a combination of both an ultra-filtration and reverse osmosis system used to decontaminate leachate— the liquid sludge that results from rain water and other liquids filtering through the landfill.
 Leachate must be collected and treated.

 Through shared services agreements, the CCIA Fleet Maintenance program provides maintenance for municipal and county vehicles

 The Convenience Center at the Solid Waste Complex is an alternative for disposing of bulk items or items not picked up at curbside.
 Open to the residents of Cumberland County, the Accepted Items and Fees schedule applies.

-The Cumberland County Improvement Authority’s Solid Waste Complex is 275 acre campus that includes the landfill cells, treatment plant, recycling facilities, vehicle maintenance garage, administration building and gas-to-energy plant.
+The CCIA’s Solid Waste Complex is 275 acre campus that includes the landfill cells, treatment plant, recycling facilities, vehicle maintenance garage, administration building and gas-to-energy plant.
 Currently, the Solid Waste Complex is undergoing preparation of three cells on 35 acres which is projected to accommodate the county until 2041.